 The following two agreements, the Trans-Pacific Partnership and the US-EU agreement, are currently being negotiated:

-Now that the Lima round of negotiations have wrapped up and Japan will officially enter negotiations in July, TPP negotiations are more important than ever.
-Currently, Australia, Brunei Darussalam, Canada, Chile, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam are the participating countries.
+Currently, United States, Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam are the countries participating in this potentially game-changing agreement.
 The group is quite diverse, including countries that are less than half the size of the US in terms of population and economy.
 A potential TPP agreement may present an opportunity for the United States to expand trade and investment with a large and fast-growing market.
 Non-U.S. TPP partners collectively represent a potential market with a population approximately 50% larger than the U.S. and several TPP economies have been growing rapidly over the past decade: average GDP growth for 2002 to 2012 was 7.0% in Vietnam, 6.4% in Peru, 5.9% in Singapore, and 5.1% in Malaysia.

 U.S. trade and foreign direct investment flows with TPP countries have increased significantly.
 U.S. exports to TPP countries increased by more than 75% between the period of 2002 to 2012, exceeding $159 billion in services in 2011 and $689 billion in goods in 2012.
 Thirteen U.S. imports from TPP countries increased by more than 50% since 2002, with services imports of nearly $82 billion in 2011 and goods imports of $843 billion in 2012.